samantarayprasantkumar/Project-Info-Spreading/README.md

 Theoretical Goal:

-We'd liek to show that the spreading stongly depends on only a few people (concepts of bottlenecks, tatletates)
+We'd like to show that the spreading stongly depends on only a few people (concepts of bottlenecks, tatletates)

 Pracitcal Goal: